SS Canastota: Voyages of Falls of Orchy

 Falls of Orchy was launched on 9 October 1907.
 In June 1908, she sailed from Norfolk, Virginia, for Auckland and by August 1908 had been chartered to carry coal from Newcastle to the West Coast of the United States.

 In December 1908, the ship arrived from Manila at Newcastle to load coal destined for the Philippines and one of the crew was found to be infected with smallpox.
 The ship was sent to Sydney and the entire crew and the Newcastle harbour pilot were admitted to the North Head Quarantine Station, while a relief crew took the ship back to Newcastle to be loaded.
 The ship then returned to Sydney and the original crew took over.

-In February 1909, the ship arrived at Brisbane towing the steamer River Clyde, which had run out of coal and, after then using wood from its hold ceiling and bulkheads to fuel its boilers, had been adrift 120 mi east of Brisbane.
+In February 1909, the ship arrived at Brisbane towing the steamer River Clyde, which had run out of coal and, after then using wood from her hold ceiling and bulkheads to fuel her boilers, had been adrift 120 mi east of Brisbane.

 In June 1909, the ship came off the Newcastle-Manila run and was to be sent to Vladivostok to load for UK ports.
 From around July 1911, Falls of Orchy carried "case oil" from the United States to New Zealand ports for the Vacuum Oil Company.
 In March 1912, she was loading wheat for the UK at Wallaroo, South Australia, and in July 1912 was on the Tyne.
+The ship also visited Portland, Oregon, berthing at a wharf of the Oregon-Washington Railroad & Navigation Company's vast Albina Yard, on the eastern bank of the Willamette River.

 It was reported in August 1914 that Falls of Orchy had been sold to the New Zealand Shipping Company.
-In 1915, she was sold again and renamed Canastota.
+In 1915, she was sold again, and renamed Canastota.